RichieMobile/logparser/README.md

 ## How to use it

-logparse takes two arguments, first being path to a log file and the second being a json config file that specifies what strings to look for.
+logparse takes two arguments, first being a json config file that specifies what strings to look for and the second being a variable number of paths to log files.
+.
 Example below (with output):

 ```
-user>./logparser /home/user/log.log /home/user/config.json
+user>./logparser /home/user/config.json /home/user/log.log
 Log: /home/user/log.log
 Config: /home/user/config.json